jsilbergDS/UniTox/README.md

 Please note that these toxicity ratings are produce by an AI model and should not be used in place of expert medical advice.

-## GNN Training
+## Toxicity Prediction Model Training

-We trained a graph neural network model called [Chemprop-RDKit](https://github.com/chemprop/chemprop) on a subset of 1,349 small molecule drugs in UniTox to predict the toxicity ratings.
+We trained a graph neural network model called [Chemprop-RDKit](https://github.com/chemprop/chemprop) along with a multilayer perceptron (MLP), a random forest (RF), and a support vector machine (SVM) on a subset of 1,349 small molecule drugs in UniTox to predict the toxicity ratings.
 Commands for reproducing these results are below.

 First, install the slightly modified version of Chemprop v1.6.1 that supports more flexibility in sklearn models.